QA-Alam/Virtual-Facility-Coding-Challenge/README.md

     Ensure FF version 48 or higher is installed

 # Also I placed all the browsers under the project Driver folder:
+     So you’re able to run Chrome browser,
+     IE browser,
+     Microsoft Edge,
-     So you’re able to run Chrome browser, IE browser, Microsoft Edge, Gecko Driver which is an extension of Firefox Driver and Headless browser.
-By default it runs on Chrome Browser but if you want to run with another browser so you have to go src/main/java extend virtualfacility.config.copy then open the file under and change the browser name.
+     Gecko Driver which is an extension of Firefox Driver, Headless browser.
+     By default it runs on Chrome Browser but if you want to run with another browser so you have to go src/main/java extend virtualfacility.config folder then open Config.properties file under virtualfacility.config folder and change the browser name.

 # If you want to see all the log files:
      Under the project I have a folder with the file log which under there is all log files.